 Step 3.
 Pick out Robotics Kits and Tools

 You can’t have a robotics club without robotics kits and basic tools.
-While this list isn’t comprehensive, and you may not be looking to create a makerspace, I wanted to provide you a list of equipment, parts, and tools that you’ll need to get started.
+The rest of this article is dedicated to an updated list of equipment, parts, and tools that you’ll need to start your robotics club.

 Here are some robotics kit ideas divided up by age groups: